How to File a Property Tax Appeal Online: Digital Filing in Every State

 Online property tax appeal filing has expanded significantly.
 Most major metro areas now offer some form of digital submission.
 However, the availability varies by county even within the same state.

-Mail or hand-deliver your appeal.
+If your county does not offer online filing, you will need to mail or hand-deliver your appeal.
 If mailing, use certified mail with return receipt requested so you have proof of timely filing.
 Keep copies of everything you send.
+Some counties also accept in-person filings.

 Get Your Evidence Ready to Upload